MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 ## General updates

-**Operationalization features** (formerly known as **DeployR**)
+**Operationalization features**

 You can configure R Server after installation to act as a deployment server and host analytic web services.
 When you enable operationalization, users can publish and consume web services composed of R script or code on the server.
 Additionally, you can access the server remotely from another R Server or R Client instance.
 Post-configuration, you can use functions in [mrsdeploy](mrsdeploy/mrsdeploy.md) to work with web services and remote execution.

+An operationalized R Server supports advanced multi-server topologies composed of web and compute nodes on clustered servers, with the ability to accept pipelined data streams -- transformed, analyzed, and visualized using web services that you create and manage using the operationalization API or `mrsdeploy` functions.

 The operationalization engine is based on ASP .NET Core with simplified deployment APIs and new app integration experiences:

++ Configuration using an administrative tool, used to set up web and compute nodes and grant administrator rights.

-+ Simplified deployment refers to the ability to turn R analytics into a Web Service in one line of code.
++ Simplified deployment refers to the ability to turn R analytics into a Web Service with minor code changes.
 The `mrsdeploy` package enables Web service deployment for both R Client and R Server, but to do this programmatically, R Server is required.

-+ Simplified app integration refers to Swagger based APIs, easy to consume, supported on a wide range of programming languages.
++ Simplified app integration refers to Swagger-based APIs, easy to consume, supported on a wide range of programming languages.

++ In a Windows environment, multi-server topologies are supported through Windows clustering methodologies.
+Compute nodes can be made highly available using Windows server failover clusters in Active-Active mode.
+Web nodes can be scaled out using Windows network load balancing.
+Connections are encrypted using HTTPS and only authenticated requests are accepted.

 No separate installation is required for operationalization functionality, but configuration is required to enable it.
-It is bundled into the R Server installer on all platforms.
+It is bundled into the R Server installer on selected platformsincluding Windows, Red Hat Enterprise Linux, CentOS, and Ubuntu only.
+For details, see [Supported platforms](rserver-install-supported-platforms.md).
 For more information, see [Operationalization with R Server](operationalize/about.md) and [Configure operationalization on R Server](operationalize/configuration-initial.md).

 **R Server for Linux**